The Automatic Millionaire, by David Bach

 - Never buy on credit.
 If we don’t have the money, we don’t buy.
 The only exception is the house.

 - In case we still need to use credit cards, we must pay them off in the same month.

-The author puts it in this way: the automatic system protects us from ourselves.
-These rules help us enjoy life and somehow be free from worrying about money every day.
+The author puts it this way: the automatic system protects us from ourselves.
+These rules help us enjoy life and somehow be free from worrying about money daily.

 THE LATTE FACTOR